 What actions are being taken to help employees who are out of work?

-We are currently reviewing all options we have at the local level to provide relief to local residents who are out of work and businesses who are closed.
-The Department of Labor and Training has worked to increase the flexibility and manageability of the Temporary Disability Insurance (TDI) and the Unemployment Insurance, including waiving the seven-day minimum amount of time and previously required medical certification.
+We are working with the State to provide relief to residents who are out of work and businesses who are closed.
+The Department of Labor and Training has increased the flexibility and manageability of the Temporary Disability Insurance (TDI) and the Unemployment Insurance, including waiving the seven-day minimum amount of time and previously required medical certification.
 Affected businesses with questions on Unemployment Insurance, Paid Sick and Safe Leave, or other work-related programs should contact the DLT by emailing or calling (401) 462-2020.

 Employees can view resources from the Rhode Island Department of Labor and Training here.

 What actions are being taken to help small businesses?

 In response to the impacts of COVID-19 on the Providence small business community, the Providence Business Loan Fund has announced temporary modifications to the Fund to provide access to capital for eligible small businesses and immediate relief for existing borrowers.
 More resources are available here.

 Businesses are also encouraged to call 521-HELP or visit Commerce Rhode Island’s COVID-19 website for more information on state programs targeted at helping small businesses.